 Report Overview

-- Furthermore, concerning the End-User segment, the Government & Regulatory Bodies sector stands out as the dominant segment, holding the largest revenue share of 30.0% in the Biosecurity market.
+- Among the end-user segment, Government & Regulatory Bodies held the largest revenue share of 31.2% in 2024.

 Product Type Analysis